Ywingpilot2/FrostyAdvancedBundleEditor/Documentation/MakingBundleOperations.md

 [Assets = Gameplay/Weapons/BFG/wep_BFG] //The instruction {AddAssets} will use me, since I am set before it {AddAssets} // ^ Uses

-[Assets = Gameplay/Weapons/SFG/wep_SFG] //The instruction {RemoveAssets} will use me, since I am set after the first Assets, but before it
+[Assets = Gameplay/Weapons/SFG/wep_SFG] //The instruction {RemoveAssets} will use me, since I am set after the first Assets, but before RemoveAssets
 {RemoveAssets}
 ```